 THE STORY (The short version)

 “Let’s cut to the chase… I used to think I was born in the wrong place and time, but I’m over it.
-The old German provinces of eastern France provided an adequate landscape to my early escapades into the world of rock and roll and I thrived.
-I formed my first band in 1967 using gear left over from the previous generation of rockers and we tried to make the best of it.
-A few years later we had a hold on the circuit and became a common feature of the local papers and radio stations.
-After my army time (see "writings" section), I relocated to London and joined Stallion, a pub circuit band before forming 2nd Sign with Stallion’s bass player, Andy Dunlop, who at the time was co-writing with Terry Dempsey (David Cassidy’s Daydreamer).
+The old German provinces of eastern France provided an adequate landscape to my early escapades into the world of rock and roll, and I thrived.
+I formed my first band in 1967, using gear left over from the previous generation of rockers - we tried to make the best of it.
+A few years later, we had a hold on the circuit and became a common feature of the local papers and radio stations.
+After my army time (see "writings" section), I relocated to London and joined Stallion, a pub circuit band, before forming 2nd Sign with Stallion’s bass player, Andy Dunlop, who at the time was co-writing with Terry Dempsey (David Cassidy’s Daydreamer).
 We then joined forces with Ivan Couts and his pal Jeff Beck to work on a BBC rock opera tentatively named Turn of the Century.
 I moved to New York City in 1978, performed in a number of bands on the same bill as the Ramones, Carmine Appice, etc, played the parks and the clubs, but I was after a better and saner gig.
-I met with Ian Hunter in 1980 as Steve Stevens and I were a coin toss away of replacing Mick Ronson in the band, but Ronno decided to stay after all… Good times were had in the Big Apple but I longed for a new and more even-paced lifestyle, and I found it in San Francisco.
-Once again, many acts and gigs, one album with seminal band Fillmore House, plenty of studio time as both a session cat and a producer, and after ten fulfilling years, I moved north to the city of Arcata where I now dedicate my time to recording, performing, writing fiction novels and on and off guitar building.
+I met with Ian Hunter in 1980 as Steve Stevens and I were a coin toss away of replacing Mick Ronson in the band, but Ronno decided to stay after all… Good times were had in the Big Apple, but I longed for a new and more even-paced lifestyle, which I found in San Francisco.
+Once again, many acts and gigs, one album with seminal band Fillmore House, plenty of studio time as both a sideman and producer, and after ten fulfilling years, I moved north to the city of Arcata where I now dedicate my time to recording, performing, writing fiction novels, and on and off guitar building.

 I have recorded over a dozen solo albums and contributed on many with others.
 Check the discography page for details.